 The best coverage is in the US, with 16 server locations ranging from east coast to west.

 There’s also a server available in Russia.
-This is a rare find; lots of VPNs shut down their Russian servers after Roskomnadzor (Russia’s censorship agency) started to demand access to all VPN servers within Russian borders.
+This is a rare find; many VPNs shut down their Russian servers after Roskomnadzor (Russia’s censorship agency) started to demand access to all VPN servers within Russian borders.
 It seems FastestVPN is small enough to slip under the radar.

 Sadly, I was never able to connect to FastestVPN’s Russian server.
 I tried several times but couldn’t get the server to work for me — so I couldn’t test whether it worked with Russian geoblocked sites.

 FastestVPN provides many sophisticated security features.
 Overall, I was impressed — especially with the ad blocker and the additional protection of a NAT firewall.
-However, as I dug deeper, I found out that lots of the features were device-exclusive.
+However, as I dug deeper, I found out that lots of the features aren’t available on every device.

 FastestVPN uses AES 256-bit encryption on all of its apps.
 That’s the highest encryption level you can get (it’s also known as “military-grade encryption”).